adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-ultimate-guide-2025.md

 - **Cognitive Function**: Memory, problem-solving, decision-making
 - **Physical Capabilities**: Strength, endurance, coordination, balance
 - **Psychosocial Functioning**: Mental health, social skills, coping strategies

+The final output is a detailed report.
+You can see an example in our guide on [what a good FCA report looks like](/blog/functional-capacity-assessment-report-example-what-a-good-one-looks-like).
+This is just one type of report used in the NDIS; another important one is the [Carer Impact Statement](/blog/ndis-reports-carer-impact-statements-templates-examples).

 ## Who Conducts Functional Capacity Assessments?